 Java runtime environment

-Appkit requires Oracle’s Java SE (version 7 or 8) to be installed on the application server.
+Appkit requires Java JDK 8 to be installed on the application server.
 Java EE is not needed.

 You must make sure that the servlet container is configured with access to an adequate amount of memory and heap space.
-The standard Appkit application does not have specific requirements but specific modules (for example, the Social module has a larger footprint.
+The standard Appkit application does not have specific requirements but specific modules (for example, the Social Module have a larger footprint.
 See the Troubleshooting page for more information.